-Immediately we arrive at the port, one of the guards calls me to ask where I’m from.
-All the while he’s looking at my sun dress.
+Immediately we arrive at the port, one of the guards calls me to ask where my nationality.
+All the while he’s looking at my legs.
 I got the message loud and clear.
-Zanzibar is a Muslim state and they prefer African women, Muslim or not, dressed conservatively.
+Zanzibar is a Muslim state, and they prefer African women, Muslim or not, dressed conservatively.
 Anything above the knee will get you not so subtle stares.

 Below are some of the places I got to visit while in Zanzibar.

-Stone town is art, and while we are at it, those people who stare deeply into two parallel lines on canvas in the name of art, you know yourselves.
-Ditch those habits pronto and visit stone town.
+Stone town is art, and while we are at it, those people who stare intensely into two parallel lines on canvas in the name of art, you know yourselves.
+Ditch those habits pronto and visit the stone town.
 Now that is art.
-I could now see why Stone town is listed by UNESCO as a heritage site.
+I could now see why Stone town is listed as a UNESCO heritage site.
 Stone town’s buildings reflect their culture which is mainly African, Arabic and Indian.

 House of Wonder, Palace Museum, Forodhani Gardens